Al-Bayhaqi: Legacy

 Imam Ibn Subki states: "He was the Imam Bayhaqi: one of the Imams of the Muslims, guides of the believers, and callers to the firm rope of Allah.
 He was a sublime jurist (faqih jalil), an eminent (kabir) hafiz; an adept jurisprudent (usulu nihrir); abstinent; godly; obedient to Allah (qanit li'llah); firm in supporting the Shafi'i legal school, in terms of methodology (aslan) and derivation of law (fur'ian); and a mountain from the mountains of knowledge...He was the muhaddith of his time (zaman) Shaykh of the Sunnah in his era (waqt).

-The use of Sahih al-Bukhari and Sahih Muslim as authentic books was first introduced by Al-Bayhaqi.
-Al-Bayhaqi's three major works (massive hadith collections) marked the end of the original hadith collections.

 Works

-Bayhaqi was a prominent author in his time, having authored more than one thousand volumes according to Al-Dhahabi.
+Bayhaqi was a prominent prolific author in his time, having authored more than one thousand volumes according to Al-Dhahabi.
+Al-Dhahabi also said in Siyar A'lam al-Nubala': "Al-Bayhaqi’s writings are of great value and abundant in benefits.
+There are few who wrote as good as Imam Abu Bakr (al-Bayhaqi), so the world should take care of these (books).

 Among the most well-known books authored by him are: